 (f) Registering a name is what (all that) is needed for participating.

 The message is that registering a name is sufficient – nothing else is needed.
 The difference between the two expressions is that all that is stronger, emphasizing the absence of any other need: what means “the thing that” but all that means “all of the things that”, or “the only thing that”.

 An important grammatical point to note is the need to avoid *all what in Standard English: what is the equivalent not of that but of the thing that (see 145.
-Highlighting with “What” Sentences).
-Errors like *all what are discussed in detail in the post 133.
-Confusions of Similar Structures.
+The Highlighting Use of “What”).
+Errors like *all what are discussed in detail in the posts 133/165.
+Confusions of Similar Structures 1/2.

 9. “Behave” versus “Behave Oneself”

 Behave is similar in meaning to act, whereas behave oneself means “avoid bad behaviour” or “not cause trouble”.
 Behave and its derivative behaviour are often found in sociological and psychological writing, where interest in the actions of human beings is strong.
 Behave oneself is slightly patronising:

 (g) The children who behaved themselves were rewarded.

 A more neutral equivalent here might be showed good behaviour or were well-behaved.
 For more about verbs combined with a -self word, see 143.
 Problems Using “-self” Words.

 Critics are people who criticise; criticisms are what they say.
 A common error is to use critics instead of criticisms.
 A major reason is probably the fact that French and Spanish (and possibly related languages like Italian) use words spelt like critic for both meanings.